-Α
+Α 4.0 points

+3.7 points

+3.3 points

+В

+В 2.7 points

+2.0 points

+F or IF 0 points (Failure)

-Administrative Withdrawal 0 points (Failure)
+Z Administrative Withdrawal 0 points (Failure)

-· · · · · · · · · · · · · · · · · · ·

-The following grades and symbols are used but do not affect the grade point average:
+The follow point ave

-point avoiagoi IIncomplete must be completed within 30 days after the beginning of the next trimester.
+I Incomplete must be completed within 30 days after the beginning of the next trimester.
 In a Pass/No Credit course, an Incomplete converts to "NC" after the deadline.

-In a letter-graded course, an Incomplete converts to "IF" after the deadline.
+In a letter-graded course, an Incomplete converts to "IF"

+after the deadline.
 An "IF" is calculated in the GPA.
+(See

-(See "Withdrawal from a Course" for additional information.)
-P Pass - calculated only in hours earned NC No credit NZ Administrative Withdrawal (for courses taken P/NC) W Withdrawn from a course CK Credit granted after the Forgiveness Policy.
-CRGrades of "C" are changed to "CR" and not calculated in the GPA if a student has retaken the identical course for credit.
-FK Credit granted after the Forgiveness Policy.
-FRGrades of "F" are changed to "FR" and not calculated in the GPA if a student has retaken the identical course for credit.
-ZK Credit granted after the Forgiveness Policy.
+"Withdrawal from a Course" for additional information.)

+P.......Pass - calculated only in hours earned NC ......No credit NZ ......Administrative Withdrawal (for courses taken P/NC) W......Withdrawn from a course CK ......Credit granted after the Forgiveness Policy.

+CR ......
+Grades of "C" are changed to "CR" and not calculated in the GPA if a student has retaken the identical course for credit.

+FK......
+Credit granted after the Forgiveness Policy.

+FR......Grades of "F" are changed to "FR" and not calculated in the GPA if a student has retaken the identical course for credit.

+ZK......
+Credit granted after the Forgiveness Policy.